Tensegritics/cljdeploy/README.md

 # Deploy your ClojureDart application

-This is an example repositorie containing the scripts necessary to deploy an iOS & Anrdoid app to the stores.
+This is an example repository containing the scripts necessary to deploy an iOS & Anrdoid app to the stores.

 Note that it has only been tested on macOs.